7 Common Gaslighting Phrases, And How To Respond

 It can be hard to know what to say when someone — accidentally or otherwise — makes you distrust yourself.
 These words can help.

-Gaslighting, the psychological tactic is a form of manipulation that makes someone question their own reality is surprisingly common — and harmful.
-Used intentionally, it’s a means of slowly eroding the trust someone has in their own feelings or point of view.
+Gaslighting is a form of manipulation that makes someone question their own reality.
+The psychological tactic is surprisingly common — whether the guilty party used it intentionally or otherwise — and harmful to relationships.
+It’s a tactic that works to convince someone that, Hey, maybe what I’m thinking or feeling isn’t actually valid… Used intentionally, it’s a means of slowly eroding the trust someone has in their own feelings or point of view.
 Used accidentally, it can aggravate and bring conversations to an abrupt end.
 In both cases, it hurts relationships.

-So how do you deal with it?
-First and foremost, you need to recognize the signs of gaslighting, key into some common phrases, and respond accordingly.
-Here are seven common gaslighting phrases, along with some expert-sourced methods on how to handle them.
+And it can be tough to respond to because it instills doubt.
+So, first and foremost, you need to recognize the signs of gaslighting, key into some common phrases, and respond accordingly.
+Here are seven common gaslighting phrases, along with some expert-sourced methods on how to respond to them.

 1. “That’s not what happened”

 How to respond: It helps to be firm in this situation.
-Psychologist and Hope For Depression Research Foundation Media Advisor Michelle Goldman suggests saying something simple and clear like: ‘I know what I saw, I’m not confused about what happened’ “Depending on the context of the situation, the person’s motives, and your relationship with this person you can even follow up with, ‘It’s okay that we see things differently.’”
+Psychologist and Hope For Depression Research Foundation Media Advisor Michelle Goldman suggests saying something simple and clear, such as: ‘I know what I saw, I’m not confused about what happened.’
+“Depending on the context of the situation, the person’s motives, and your relationship with this person you can even follow up with, ‘It’s okay that we see things differently,’” says Goldman.